-In this video from the new GMAT tutorial series produced by PrepAdviser and examPAL, you will learn more about Graphics Interpretation in the GMAT Integrated Reasoning section.
+This video from the new GMAT tutorial series produced by PrepAdviser and examPAL gives you an overview of Graphics Interpretation.

 Integrated Reasoning (IR) is a section in, and of itself, on the GMAT.
 It is unique in that it combines both mathematical skills and verbal skills.
 In the Integrated Reasoning section, we will face 12 questions in 30 minutes – which means we have an average of 2.5 minutes per question.
 This may sound like a lot, but the truth is IR questions are a lot of work, and hence, this is the GMAT section in which we are most pressed for time.
 The Integrated Reasoning section gets its own score – between 1 and 8, in single digit increments.